-The planned route of the Milton Keynes and Bedford waterway canal, as shown on map 10 will be protected from any long-term development which might inhibit or prevent the implementation of the proposed new canal link.
+a) The planned route of the Milton Keynes and Bedford waterway canal will be protected from any long-term development which might inhibit or prevent the implementation of the proposed new canal link.

-Development proposals involving the loss of existing sport, formal or informal recreation facility, will not be supported unless it can be demonstrated that there is no longer a genuine need for such facilities or that alternative facilities are provided which are accessible to the local community and are equivalent to or better than the existing facilities.
+b) Development proposals involving the loss of existing sport, formal or informal recreation facility, will not be supported unless it can be demonstrated that there is no longer a genuine need for such facilities or that alternative facilities are provided which are accessible to the local community and are equivalent to or better than the existing facilities.

-Proposals for leisure related development, including leisure related accommodation and associated facilities on Newlands and Willen lakes would be supported providing the following criteria are met:
+c) Proposals for leisure related development, including leisure related accommodation and associated facilities on Newlands and Willen lakes would be supported providing the following criteria is met: